Well Pump Electrical & Sizing Calculator - HP, Wire Size & Control Box for Residential Wells

 Size the pump motor, wire run, control box, and breaker for deep and shallow wells

-Free well pump sizing calculator for homeowners, electricians, and well drillers.
-Enter well depth, static water level, drawdown, desired flow rate, and pipe diameter to calculate total dynamic head and required pump horsepower.
-Then enter the wire run distance to get the correct wire gauge per manufacturer specifications, circuit breaker size, control box rating, and voltage drop check.
+Free well pump planning calculator for homeowners, electricians, and well drillers.
+Enter well depth, static water level, drawdown, desired flow rate, and a friction-loss allowance to screen total dynamic head, then pick a motor HP for planning.
+Enter the wire run distance to get a planning wire gauge patterned after NEC ampacity and a 3 percent voltage-drop target, a planning breaker size, and a voltage drop check.
+Final pump selection comes from the manufacturer curve at the computed TDH, and submersible drop cable must follow the pump manufacturer cable chart.
 Well pump circuits are unique in residential wiring - they run on dedicated 240V circuits with long wire distances, specialized control boxes, and motor characteristics that don't follow standard branch circuit rules.
-A 1-HP submersible at 300 feet of depth on 400 feet of wire demands careful sizing: undersized wire causes low voltage at the motor, which draws more current to compensate, which causes more voltage drop, which overheats the motor and kills it prematurely.
-This calculator prevents that death spiral by matching wire size to the actual run length and motor current draw.
+A 1-HP submersible at 300 feet of depth on 400 feet of wire demands careful review: undersized wire can cause low voltage at the motor, more current draw, more voltage drop, overheating, and premature failure.
+This calculator flags that risk by checking voltage drop over the actual run length at the planning current draw - then the manufacturer cable chart and a licensed electrician confirm the final wire.

-Check voltage drop on the pump feeder circuit
+Check voltage drop on the pump feeder - 400 feet of well wire needs careful gauge selection

 -